dbriggsie/graphene-ui/help/ru/dex/faq.md

 Marketing: Branding, Product Validation, Marketing & Business Strategy, Website Design & Creation, Investor Relations, Content Creation, Blog Promotion, Advertising, Whitepaper Creation, Translations, Video Production, Newsletter Coverage
 Public Relations: Press Release Services, Media Coverage, Interview Arrangements
 Legal: Legal Analysis, Regulatory Analysis, Token Structure Advising

+##### I can't login.
+My password is not working, but it is definitely correct.

+The most common reason when people cannot login and receive message that password incorrect - they are trying to login in wrong place.
+Please note that:
+- nobody can change your password except you
+- password is not changing by itself

+You can login with ACCOUNT MODEL here https://openledger.io/ with login and password

+You can login with WALLET MODEL here  https://openledger.io/existing-account with your backup file and password

+Hint.
+If your account was created before April 2017 then you definitely use wallet model.